f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     <INFO> 19-Jun-2025::11:45:26.772 appliance-1 confd[154]: snmp snmpv2-trap reqid=520254530 10.10.10.10:5000 (TimeTicks sysUpTime=93074)(OBJECT IDENTIFIER snmpTrapOID=hardware-device-fault)(OCTET STRING alertSource=appliance)(INTEGER alertEffect=2)(INTEGER alertSeverity=8)(OCTET STRING alertTimeStamp=2025-06-19 11:45:26.769129229 UTC)(OCTET STRING alertDescription=Asserted: CPU machine check error)

 The hardware-device-fault alarm will only be cleared when both the issues are resolved.
+Below is an example of the clear traps in this case.

 ..
 Note:: The messages may arrive out of order as seen below.